 Here is an example: You are diagnosed with Hepatitis C and begin treatment, which the doctor says will only keep you out of work for up to 12 weeks.
 After your first treatment, you experience liver failure due to an unexpected complication and have to wait for a transplant.
 Or you are involved in an accident that requires extensive physical therapy.

-Can You Still Receive Long Term Disability Benefits If You Go Back to Work?
+Can I Still Receive Long Term Disability Benefits If I Go Back to Work?

 The answer is yes and no. If you return to work, even on a part-time basis, you will probably no longer qualify for LTD benefits.
 You must review your long term disability insurance policy to determine whether part-time work or work in another capacity still qualifies you for benefits.